CAF’s approach to addressing modern slavery

 While there are inherent flaws with audits, they are still useful tools at uncovering compliance issues within a supply chain.
 Most audits focus on the business practices of suppliers, to the exclusion of those of the procurer.
 CAF has screened and trained auditors to undertake robust supply chain audits that focus on known problem areas within the cleaning industry, including the employment practices of the cleaning company, but also the procurement and management process.
 We have also developed our own unique audit methodology in consultation with independent auditors, compliance officers from the Fair Work Ombudsman and industrial officers from the United Workers Union.

 CAF Certification requires ongoing compliance with the CAF 3 Star Standard from all entities within the supply chain at certified buildings, not just at the point of certification.
-Ongoing compliance is achieved through a program of regular monitoring of labour standards (CAF ongoing compliance checks by the building manager), and by continuous worker education and empowerment (cleaners supported by their union).
-CAF Representatives⁵ play a key role here as they educate fellow workers on the CAF Standard and how to raise issues; liaise regularly with their employer and the lead entity (i.e. building owner/manager) on ongoing CAF compliance; and consult with the union, CAF and other CAF Representatives to continuously develop their leadership and monitoring skills.
+Ongoing compliance is achieved through a program of regular monitoring of labour standards, capacity building of stakeholders at certified buildings, and by continuous worker education and empowerment (cleaners supported by their union).

 1Outlined in UNGPs 17 – 20